tomjackman/dataset-scenario-generator/README.md

 ### Steps
 Each step has:
-* the dataset itself
+* dataset - the dataset itself
-* a sha1 of the dataset
+* sha1 - a sha1 of the dataset
-* a flag to mimic an offline state for the step
+* online - a flag to mimic an offline state for the step
-* a flag to state whether or not the step performs an update on the dataset
+* dataset_update - a flag to state whether or not the step performs an update on the dataset

 ## Installation
 Clone the repo and install dependencies using: